jdimauro/witch-lights/docs/README.md

 Extend your cable snake into the conduit and keep unreeling it until it pokes through the far end of the conduit.
 Then your friend can pinch the cable and stuff it through the little hole on the end of the cable snake, or use tape to attach it.
 Now have your friend put your wooden dowel through the hole in the ribbon cable spool, and hold either end of the dowel as you _slowly and carefully_ reel in the cable, until the cable pokes out of the conduit on your end.
 Pull about 4-5 inches of ribbon past the end of the cable, and then cut the ribbon cable on the other end, also with about 4-5 inches of extra.

+Repeat this process with the 20 AWG solid core red and black wires, for the power harness.

 Decide which way you plan to orient the conduit, and then use a label printer or tape and a marker to mark an arrow → pointing _away_ from the Arduino enclosure.

 Since this is the first conduit, connect the PIR sensor housing to the far end.
 Slide the conduit and ribbon cable through one of the holes on the housing.
 Doesn't matter which one.
 Carefully thread the ribbon cable through the hole in one of the silicone washers and the screw-on cap, and use your fingers to tighten those down as hard as you can.
 You'll probably end up holding the connector in one hand and twisting the dome-like cap on the conduit connector in the other hand.